Leisure, sport and community

 Numerous public swimming pools, ice rinks, golf courses, fitness centres and tennis clubs complement the well developed infrastructure, and the "Gsünder Basel" organisation organises free movement courses in the public parks every summer.

 People in Basel are great sports fans.
 Top tennis player Roger Federer grew up in the area.
 He started a real tennis craze in Basel.
 And the city is very proud of its football club, FC Basel.
 For some years now, the club has been amongst the top teams in the Swiss football scene.
 It is also the richest club in Switzerland and plays in the biggest stadium (36’000 seats).
 Home matches are often real parties.

 The Swiss Indoors Basel is a tennis competition of superlatives, Switzerland’s top sporting event, and the third-largest indoor tournament in the world.
 Many of the world’s best tennis players therefore come to Basel every year.
 Some 70,000 spectators watch the matches live in the St. Jakobshalle, while millions of viewers in more than 50 countries watch them on television.

 Ice hockey is another extremely popular spectator sport in Switzerland.
-The EHC Basel Sharks has been playing its home games in the St. Jakob Arena since 2002.
-The hall has room for 6,612 spectators and is one of the largest and most modern in the National League B.
+The EHC Basel has been playing its home games in the St. Jakob Arena since 2002.
+The hall has room for up to 6'400 spectators and is one of the largest and most modern in the National League B.